 : Cutnell & Johnson

-.
-The textbook is available in three versions:
+The text book is available in multiple versions:

 There are also a Student Study Guide, and a Student Solutions

 Manual containing worked-out solutions to a few problems from each chapter.